 A set of measures aimed at preventing chickenpox in newborns includes:

-• timely vaccination of the mother (during pregnancy planning) and the baby;
+• timely vaccination of the mother (during pregnancy planning) and baby;

 • limiting contact between the child and sick people;

 Is chickenpox dangerous in young children?
-According to doctors, only a neglected disease in a severe form can lead to the development of complications or death.
-In other cases, the disease ends with a complete recovery of the baby.
+According to doctors, to the development of complications or fatal outcome can only result from an advanced disease that occurs in a severe form.
+In other cases, the disease ends with the baby’s complete recovery.

-Chickenpox is a common viral infection in children, which becomes a test for the baby and his mother.
-Find out the features of the manifestation of chickenpox in children under one year old, methods of treatment and possible complications in order to be prepared.
+Chickenpox is a common childhood viral infection, which becomes a challenge for the baby and his mother.
+Find out the features of chickenpox in children under one year old, treatment methods and possible complications to be ready.

-Chickenpox (chickenpox) is an acute illness caused by the herpes virus.
+Chickenpox (varicella) is acute illness caused by the herpes virus.

-The transmission route is airborne.
-The source of infection is a sick person who secretes the virus when coughing, sneezing.
-The incidence reaches 100%, so it is almost impossible to protect a baby from a sick family member.
+The route of transmission is airborne.
+The source of infection is a sick person who releases the virus when coughing or sneezing.
+The incidence reaches 100%, so it is almost impossible to protect your baby from a sick family member.

-The pathogen can travel long distances with the air flow, however, its instability in the external environment practically excludes the household route of infection.
+The pathogen can travel long distances with air currents, however, its instability in the external environment practically eliminates the domestic route of infection.

 Morbidity

 Chickenpox mainly affects children of preschool and primary school age.
-Babies under 3 months practically do not get sick, due to the presence of maternal antibodies in the blood.
-The most susceptible are children between the ages of 6 months and 7 years.
-Up to the age of 15, from 70 to 90% of children already have time to get sick.
-After the illness, persistent immunity remains.
+Babies under 3 months of age practically do not get sick due to the presence of maternal antibodies in the blood.
+Children aged 6 months to 7 years are most susceptible.
+By the age of 15, from 70 to 90% of children have already recovered from the disease.
+After illness, strong immunity remains.

 The most favorable and mild course of the disease is in childhood.
-Chickenpox is easy in breastfed babies.
+Chickenpox occurs easily in children breastfeeding.

-The incubation period ranges from 7 to 21 days.
+The incubation period varies from 7 to 21 days.

 Symptoms of chickenpox in children under one year old

-The prodromal period is practically not expressed or poorly expressed.
-The child can be lethargic, crying, or vice versa, overexcited.
-Possible decrease in appetite, refusal of complementary foods.
+The prodromal period is practically not expressed or expressed weakly.
+The child may be lethargic, whiny, or, conversely, overexcited.
+Possible loss of appetite and refusal of complementary foods.

-Severe clinical manifestations occur with the onset of a rash.
-The rash can appear anywhere on the body and spread erratically.
-First, red spots form on the body, which within a day turn into bubbles containing a transparent liquid, which itch strongly.
+Expressed clinical manifestations occur with the appearance of a rash.
+The rash can appear on any part of the body and spread chaotically.
+First, red spots form on the body, which within 24 hours turn into blisters containing clear liquid that are very itchy.
 Infants have fewer rashes than adults.
 During this period, the temperature may rise and the lymph nodes may enlarge.

-Rashes are localized mainly on the face, neck, scalp, trunk, limbs.
-In severe cases, they affect the palms, feet, mucous membranes.
+The rashes are localized mainly on the face, neck, scalp, torso, and limbs.
+In severe cases, they affect the palms, soles, and mucous membranes.

 Chickenpox is characterized by a red rash

-The appearance of new elements (pouring) lasts about 3-8 days.
-Simultaneously with the cessation of dripping, the baby's condition improves.
+The appearance of new elements (addition) continues for about 3-8 days.
+Simultaneously with the cessation of sleep, the baby’s condition improves.

-Over time, the bubbles dry up, a crust forms, which disappears after 1-2 weeks, leaving no trace.
+Over time, the bubbles dry out and a crust forms, which disappears after 1-2 weeks, leaving no trace.

-The child becomes contagious a day or two before the onset of the rash and continues to shed the virus until the 5th day after the last dripping.
+The child becomes contagious a day or two before the rash appears and continues to shed the virus until the 5th day after the last rash.

 Treatment

-Chickenpox treatment usually does not require hospitalization.
+Treatment for chickenpox does not usually require hospitalization.
 Therapy is symptomatic.

-Elements of the rash are smeared with brilliant green, methylene blue or Castellani's solution.
-The drugs do not cure the disease, but help the bubbles dry faster and prevent bacterial infection.
-In a hospital setting, doctors determine the appearance of new rashes by the colored elements.
+The elements of the rash are lubricated with brilliant green, methylene blue or Castellani solution.
+The drugs do not cure the disease, but help the blisters dry out more quickly and prevent bacterial infection.
+In a hospital setting, doctors use colored elements to determine the appearance of new rashes.

-Since the rash is accompanied by severe itching, it is important not to allow the elements to scratch.
+Since the rashes are accompanied by severe itching, it is important to avoid scratching the elements.
 This is fraught with the addition of a secondary infection, as well as the appearance of scars.
-The baby's nails should be cut short, they should be clean.
-You can wear thin mittens for the very little one.
-Distract your child from illness with toys, fairy tales, songs.
+The baby's nails need to be trimmed short and kept clean.
+A very small child can wear thin gloves.
+Distract your child from illness with toys, fairy tales, and songs.

-When the temperature rises above 38.5 0 C, you need to give the child an antipyretic drug (syrup or candle).
+When the temperature rises above 38.5 0 C, you need to give the child an antipyretic drug (syrup or suppository).

-To combat intoxication, it is important to observe the drinking regime of the crumbs.
+To combat intoxication, it is important to follow the baby’s drinking regime.
 Regularly offer him tea, juice, fruit drink, compote or just water.
-If your baby is breastfed and not yet receiving complementary foods, breastfeed more often.
+If your baby is breastfed and not yet receiving complementary foods, put him to the breast more often.

 You can bathe your child in a weak solution of potassium permanganate, without using a washcloth.
-It is better to exclude the rest of the water procedures.
+Rest water procedures better to exclude.

-It is important to change your underwear daily in order to prevent the spread of rashes, and change your bedding as often as possible.
+It is important to change your underwear daily to prevent the spread of rashes, and change your bed linen as often as possible.

 Complications of chickenpox

-In children, including infants, the most common complication is the addition of a secondary infection, which leads to suppuration of the vesicles.
-With a large amount of infection, antibacterial drugs are prescribed.
+In children, including infants, the most common complication is the addition of a secondary infection, which leads to suppuration of the blisters.
+At large volume infection, antibacterial drugs are prescribed.

-A decrease in immunity under the influence of a virus can contribute to the development of bacterial complications: stomatitis, conjunctivitis, parotitis.
+A decrease in immunity under the influence of a virus can contribute to the development of bacterial complications: stomatitis, conjunctivitis, mumps.

-In exceptional cases, chickenpox is complicated by chickenpox croup, pneumonia, viral encephalitis or meningoencephalitis, sepsis.
+In exceptional cases, chickenpox is complicated by chickenpox croup, pneumonia, viral encephalitis or meningoencephalitis, and sepsis.

-Severe complications can be in severely weakened, emaciated children, as well as in children with immunodeficiency.
+Severe complications can occur in severely weakened, malnourished children, as well as in children with immunodeficiency.

-Chickenpox is a common disease, and if your baby has the first signs, you should not self-medicate.
+Chickenpox is a common disease, and if your baby shows the first signs, you should not self-medicate.
 Be sure to consult your pediatrician.